xabin222/my-course-portfolio/Vincent.md

   - 4 liters of water.

     ## Cooking Steps
-- **Clean the bones and meat**: Boil water for 5 minutes to remove impurities.
+- **Clean the meat**: Boil water for 5 minutes to remove impurities.
 Drain and rinse with clean water.
-- Toast the spices (cinnamon, star anise, cardamom, cloves, coriander seeds) in a dry pan until fragrant.
-Put them in a spice bag or cheesecloth.
+- Toast the aromatic spices in a dry pan until fragrant and then put them in a small bag
 - Add grilled onion, ginger, and spice bag into the pot.
-- Simmer the broth for **at least 4 hours**.
-Skim off foam and fat regularly.
+- Boil the broth for **at least 4 hours** and remove foam and fat regularly.
-- After 1.5–2 hours, remove the brisket and let it cool.
-Slice it thinly for serving.
+- After 1.5–2 hours, remove the brisket and let it cool and slice it.
 - Add salt and fish sauce to taste.
-Strain the broth before serving.
-- **Prepare the noodles**: Soak and cook rice noodles according to the package instructions.
+- **Prepare the noodles**: cook rice noodles with boil water
-- **To serve**: Place noodles in a bowl, top with sliced brisket, pour hot broth over, and garnish with green onions, cilantro, and fresh herbs.
+- **To serve**: Place noodles in a bowl and top with sliced brisket, then pour hot broth over and finish with with green onions and cilantro.

 **Tip:**
-**Char the onion and ginger** over an open flame or in a hot pan — this gives the broth its rich, smoky flavor.
+**Don't cook beef brisket over 2 hours**
-**Do not rush the simmering process** — slow cooking develops the deep, clear broth that makes pho special.
+**Don't forget to put aromatic seasonings after cooking beef brisket because they may absorb an unpleasant odor**